Times Square–42nd Street station

 The present shuttle platforms were built for the Interborough Rapid Transit Company (IRT) as a local station on the city's first subway line, which was approved in 1900.
 The station opened on October 27, 1904, as one of the original 28 stations of the New York City Subway.
 As part of the Dual Contracts between the IRT and the Brooklyn–Manhattan Transit Corporation (BMT), the Broadway–Seventh Avenue Line platforms opened in 1917, followed by the Broadway Line platforms in 1918 and the Flushing Line platforms in 1928.
 The original platforms were also reconfigured to serve the shuttle.
-The Eighth Avenue Line platforms opened in 1932 as part of the Independent Subway System (IND).
 The complex has been reconstructed numerous times over the years.
-The free transfer between the IRT and BMT opened in 1948 while the transfer to the IND opened in 1988.
-The complex, excluding the IND station, was placed on the National Register of Historic Places in 2004.
+The free transfer between the IRT and BMT opened in 1948, while the transfer to the IND station was placed within fare control in 1988.
+The complex was placed on the National Register of Historic Places in 2004.
 In the early 21st century, the shuttle station was reconfigured.

-Excluding closed platforms, the Flushing Line and shuttle stations have one island platform and two tracks, while the Broadway Line, Broadway–Seventh Avenue Line and Eighth Avenue Line stations have two island platforms and four tracks.
-All platforms and most of the station complex is compliant with the Americans with Disabilities Act of 1990, except for the IND passageway.
-The Times Square–42nd Street complex is the busiest station complex in the system, serving 65,020,294 passengers in 2019.
+Excluding closed platforms, the Flushing Line and shuttle stations have one island platform and two tracks, while the Broadway Line and Broadway–Seventh Avenue Line have two island platforms and four tracks.
+All platforms and most of the station complex is compliant with the Americans with Disabilities Act of 1990, except for the IND passageway, which has steep ramps at both ends.
+The Times Square–42nd Street complex, including the Eighth Avenue Line, is the busiest station complex in the system, serving 65,020,294 passengers in 2019.

 History

 The IRT platforms have been connected to each other as a transfer station as the lines opened: first between the 42nd Street Shuttle and the Broadway–Seventh Avenue Line in 1917, then the transfer was incorporated with the Flushing Line in 1927.
-On December 24, 1932, a 600 ft passageway was opened, connecting the IND Eighth Avenue Line station and the IRT platforms, with a new entrance at West 41st Street between Seventh Avenue and Eighth Avenue.
+On December 24, 1932, a 600 ft passageway was opened, connecting the IND Eighth Avenue Line's 42nd Street–Port Authority Bus Terminal station and the IRT platforms, with a new entrance at West 41st Street between Seventh Avenue and Eighth Avenue.
 The passageway was located outside a fare control, and passengers had to pay an extra fare to transfer between the IND and the IRT station.
 The free transfer between the IRT and BMT was added on July 1, 1948.
-The block-long passageway that runs west to the 42nd Street–Port Authority Bus Terminal station on the IND Eighth Avenue Line was reopened within fare control on December 11, 1988.
+The block-long passageway that runs west to the 42nd Street–Port Authority Bus Terminal station was reopened within fare control on December 11, 1988.